 Chief Development Officer

-Chief Strategy and Governance Officer
+Chief Legal and Policy Officer

 Ira Lefton is the Chief Legal and Policy Officer at Amnesty International USA.
 He joined the organization in 2019 after having provided legal counsel in a pro bono capacity for Amnesty International USA on an ongoing basis since 2005 while a partner with two AmLaw 200 law firms, Reed Smith LLP and Eckert Seamans LLC.
 In addition to his years of assisting Amnesty International USA on a range of governance, contractual, intellectual property and other issues, he provided counseling to numerous other national and regional nonprofits on a wide array of issues.
 With more than forty years of experience as an attorney focusing on commercial litigation, Lefton has developed expertise in addressing and resolving challenges facing organizations in all aspects of their operations.
 Lefton earned his B.A. from Yale University and his J.D. from the University of North Carolina.
 He resides in Philadelphia.
 PA with his husband, an interior designer.